esyede/rakit/packages/docs/data/image.md

 ## Image Export

-After the image has been manipulated, you can save it to a file:
+Save the result to a file:

 #### Saving the image result to a file: